jj1bdx/efsfbay2015-slides/efsfbay2015-rikitake-emprng.md

 # How PRNG works

 * Sequential iterative process
-* Need to choose seeds carefully to prevent sequence overlapping on multiple processes
+* For multiple processes, seeds and other parameters should be chosen carefully to prevent sequence overlapping

 ```erlang
 % Give a seed S1